arparaschiv/solar-coronal-inversion/docs/source/glossary.rst

 	Spectroscopic emission line
 	    Excess flux exceeding background counts at determined spectral positions, occurring when the electrons of an excited atom or molecule move between energy levels.

-	Stokes parameters
+	Stokes IQUV
 	    A set of values or spectra that describe the polarization state of electromagnetic radiation.

 	Stokes I
 	    Total intensity of spectroscopic line emission.

-	Stokes Q \& U
+	Stokes Q and U
 	    Linear polarization components of spectroscopic line emission.

 	Stokes V
 	    Circular polarization component of spectroscopic line emission.

 	Voxel
 	    A generalized concept of a pixel.
 In our case, by voxel we envision 2D projection of a volume inside a square area that contains information about the integral emission along the line of sight.
+Voxel is used in this document instead of :term:`pixel` when refering to the physical counts recorded inside a spatial integration area of the size of a pixel.